 Hansen Bursic is an award-winning filmmaker and LGBTQ+ rights activist currently based out of Oakland, CA. For the past four years, Bursic has been working as an independent filmmaker and media consultant in Philadelphia and Pittsburgh.
 Much of his film work has been dedicated to telling transparent, meaningful stories that center marginalized voices.
 Bursic’s work has explored a variety of social issues including transgender rights, rural representation, and LGBTQ+ nondiscrimination all through personal, character-focused short films.

-Articles written by or about Hansen BursicVisit The Article Page For More
+Articles written about Hansen BursicVisit The Article Page For More